j-2k/j-2k.github.io/_posts/2023-04-04-raytracingproject.markdown

 <figcaption class="caption">Ray-sphere intersection results</figcaption>
 <figcaption class="caption">Taken from popular raytracing in 1 weekend book</figcaption>
 </center>
-This is actually just enough to know if our ray hit something or not.
-But if you want to find the exact intersection points you have to substitute all coefficients in the quadratic formula.
+But now what if you wanted to know about where EXACTLY did the ray intersect the sphere @ what coordinate?
+To find the exact intersection points you have to substitute all coefficients in the quadratic formula.
 First in our discriminant we know we have 2 solutions so that means our answer after substitution & solving should give us 2 answers which is true, the answers are 4.4142136~ & 1.5857864~.
 These numbers are what 𝑻 is equal to so what do we do now?
-Sub them in the ray equation which will yield you 2 equations -3 + 1(1.5857864) => -1.414~ & -3 + 1(4.4142136) => 1.414~ & since the x & y is equal the coordinates are (-1.414 , -1.414) & (1.414 , 1.414), that is all we can also tell the negative version is the one closer to us or in other words the first intersection since our origin was (-3 , -3).<br>
+Sub them in the ray equation which will yield you 2 equations -3 + 1(1.5857864) => -1.414~ & -3 + 1(4.4142136) => 1.414~ & since the x & y parts of a ray equation is the same, then the answer will be for both its x & y.
+The intersection coordinates are (-1.414 , -1.414) & (1.414 , 1.414), that is all we can also tell the negative version is the one closer to us or in other words the first intersection since our origin was (-3 , -3).<br>
 <strong>Check the graph above and mouse over the line intersecting the circle at the origin and check its intersection points to see for yourself.</strong>

 ---